-- 40. A licensed insurance broker company must prepare the financial statements to be provided to the IA under section 73(1) of the Ordinance in accordance with applicable accounting standards (Rule 8(1) of the Rules). - 41.
-The financial statements provided by a licensed insurance broker company under section 73(1) of the Ordinance in relation to a financial year must include the company's- - (a) insurance brokerage income for the financial year distinguishing between general business and long term business; - (b) aggregate balances of cash held in its client accounts as at the end of the financial year; and - (c) insurance premiums payable as at the end of the financial year.
+40. A licensed insurance broker company must prepare the financial statements to be provided to the IA under section 73(1) of the Ordinance in accordance with applicable accounting standards (Rule 8(1) of the Rules).

+41.The financial statements provided by a licensed insurance broker company under section73(1) of the Ordinance in relation to a financial year must include the company's-

+(a) insurance brokerage income for the financial year distinguishing between general business and long term business;

+(b) aggregate balances of cash held in its client accounts as at the end of the financial year; and

+(c) insurance premiums payable as at the end of the financial year.

-- 42. Any document (except an auditor's report) provided by a licensed insurance broker company under section 73(1) of the Ordinance must be- - (a) approved by the directors of the company; and - (b) signed -
+42. Any document (except an auditor's report) provided by a licensed insurance broker company under section 73(1) of the Ordinance must be-

+(a) approved by the directors of the company; and

+(b) signed -

-- (i) by 2 directors of the company on its directors' behalf; or - (ii) in the case of the company having only one director, by the director.
+LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES (i) by 2 directors of the company on its directors' behalf; or (ii) in the case of the company having only one director, by the director.
+(Rule 8 (3) of the Rules) compa uditor's report on the financial statements provided by a licensed insurance broker ny under section 73(1)(d) of the Ordinance in relation to a financial year must contain ents stating whether the financial statements, in the auditor's opinion, give a true and w of - (a) th e financial position of the company as at the end of the financial year; and the capital and net assets of the company; (a)

+(b) the financial performance of the company for the financial year.

-- 43. The auditor's report on the financial statements provided by a licensed insurance broker company under section 73(1)(d) of the Ordinance in relation to a financial year must contain statements stating whether the financial statements, in the auditor's opinion, give a true and fair view of - - (a) the financial position of the company as at the end of the financial year; and - (b) the financial performance of the company for the financial year.
+The auditor's report provided by a licensed insurance broker company under section 73(1)(e)44. of the Ordinance in relation to a financial year must contain statements stating whether, in the auditor's opinion, the company has continued to comply with the requirements under the Rules and the relevant provisions of the Ordinance in relation to -

-- 44. The auditor's report provided by a licensed insurance broker company under section 73(1)(e) of the Ordinance in relation to a financial year must contain statements stating whether, in the auditor's opinion, the company has continued to comply with the requirements under the Rules and the relevant provisions of the Ordinance in relation to - (a) the capital and net assets of the company; - (b) the PII taken out by the company; - (c) the keeping of separate client accounts by the company; and - (d) the keeping of proper books and accounts by the company, as at the end of the financial year and 2 such other dates in the financial year as the auditor may elect, provided that the intervening period between those 2 dates must not be shorter than 3 months.
+(b) the PII taken out by the company;

+(c) the keeping of separate client accounts by the company; and as at the end of the financial year and 2 such other dates in the financial year as the auditor may elect, provided that the intervening period between those 2 dates must not be shorter than 3 months.